hack-a-chain-software/negentra/packages/contracts/token_contract/README.md

 With these steps concluded, you'll have sucessfully deployed and configured your token contract.

-For further reference on other functions that the contract has, you can always check the [NEP-141 Contract Standards](https://nomicon.io/Standards/Tokens/FungibleToken/Core).
+For further reference on other functions that the contract has, you can always check the [Contract Standards](https://nomicon.io/Standards/Tokens/FungibleToken/Core).